Explore health content from A to Z.

 HYDROCHLOROTHIAZIDE; SPIRONOLACTONE (hye droe klor oh THYE a zide; speer on oh LAK tone) is a combination of two types of diuretics.
 It helps you make more urine and lose excess water from your body.
 This medicine is used to treat high blood pressure and water retention from heart, kidney, or liver disease.

 Take this medicine by mouth with a glass of water.
 Follow the directions on the prescription label.
-Take this medication with food.
+You can take it with or without food.
+If it upsets your stomach, take it with food.
 Take your medicine at regular intervals.
 Remember that you will need to pass urine frequently after taking this medicine.
 Do not take your doses at a time of day that will cause you problems.
 Do not take at bedtime.
 Do not take your medicine more often than directed.
 Do not stop taking except on your doctor's advice.

 Talk to your pediatrician regarding the use of this medicine in children.
 Special care may be needed.